Taliban shifts focus to governing, but protests, empty coffers and isolation pose challenges

 “JOIN THE RESISTANCE,” he wrote in another tweet, amid reports he had fled to the Panjshir Valley, north of Kabul, and was joining forces with Ahmad Massoud, the son of Ahmad Shah Massoud, the anti-Taliban commander who was assassinated by al-Qaeda two days before 9/11.

+“We have soldiers from the Afghan regular army who were disgusted by the surrender of their commanders and are now making their way to the hills of Panjshir with their equipment,” Massoud wrote in a Washington Post op-ed that called on “friends in the West” to support the anti-Taliban effort.
+“Former members of the Afghan Special Forces have also joined our struggle.”

-Afghanistan’s central bank governor said Wednesday that the Taliban would only have access to a fraction of a percentage of the country’s $9 billion international reserve, most of which is held in banks in the United States.
-The Biden administration froze Afghanistan’s funds in recent days in an attempt to gain leverage over the militants.
+Afghanistan’s central bank governor said Wednesday that the Taliban would have access to only a fraction of a percentage of the country’s $9 billion international reserve, most of which is held in banks in the United States.
+The Biden administration froze Afghanistan’s funds in recent days to gain leverage over the militants.
 But that move also risks strangling the economy of Afghanistan, a deeply impoverished country that is heavily dependent on U.S. and international aid.

 In a lengthy thread on Twitter, the central bank governor, Ajmal Ahmady, detailed the location of the reserve funds, because, he said, he had heard that Taliban members were asking staffers at the central bank “about the location of the assets.”